paritytech/scale-info/README.md

 Note that the type registry should be serialized as part of the metadata structure where the registered types are utilized to allow consumers to resolve the types.

-As a minor additional compaction step non-documentation strings are also compacted by the same mechanics.

 ## Serialization

 Currently the only supported serialization format is JSON, an example of which can be found